hyperdimensional-computing/torchhd/README.md

 ## Installation

 Torchhd is hosted on [PyPi](https://pypi.org/project/torch-hd/) and [Anaconda](https://anaconda.org/torchhd/torchhd).
-Use one of the following commands to install:
+First, install PyTorch using their [installation instructions](https://pytorch.org/get-started/locally/).
+Then, use one of the following commands to install Torchhd:

 ```bash
 pip install torch-hd